Aerosol Optical Thickness (100 KM) (AERO100)

 Pathfinder (from AVHRR) (AVHRRPF)

 The current AVHRRPF (or PATMOS) data sets cover the following satellites and time periods: NOAA-7 (9/81 - 1/85), NOAA-9 (2/85 - 10/88), NOAA-11 (11/88 - 8/94), and NOAA 14 (3/96 - 12/00).
-PATMOS-A1 computes statistics of the radiances in all five channels of the AVHRR from clear and cloudy 2x2 pixel arrays and the total cloud amount for a total of 71 parameters.
-PATMOS-A2, computes statistics of aerosol optical thickness over the oceans, and shortwave absorbed radiation and outgoing longwave radiation parameters of the radiation budget at the top of the atmosphere.
+PATMOS-A1 computes statistics of the radiances in all five channels of the AVHRR from clear and cloudy 2x2 pixel arrays and from the total cloud amount for a total of 71 parameters.
+PATMOS-A2 computes statistics of aerosol optical thickness over the oceans, shortwave absorbed radiation, outgoing longwave radiation parameters of the radiation budget at the top of the atmosphere.
 Data presented here is extracted from PATMOS-A2 monthly mean.
+Available Time Period: 19810715 -

 Radiation Budget Data (RBUD)